Davide-Ettori/My_Shelfie-Distributed-Online-Game/README.md

 ## Documentation
 For this project we documented:
 ### 1. JavaDoc
-- [Here](https://google.com) you can find the JavaDoc documentation
+- [Here](https://javadoc-web.netlify.app) you can find the JavaDoc documentation
-- !!! a quanto pare per aprire un file html da github bisogna abilitare le GitHub Pages e farlo da lì (oppure lo hostiamo su javadoc.io dopo la consegna del progetto)
 ### 2. UML
 - [Class Diagram](https://github.com/Davide-Ettori/ing-sw-2023-ettori-giammusso-faccincani-gumus/blob/54cfcebd3fc741955e5c213090cbb66ec0a11f60/deliveries/UML%20Diagrams/PNG/Class%20Diagram.drawio.png) made with Draw.io that represent the Model-View-Controller architectural pattern that we used for this project
 - [Sequence Diagram](https://github.com/Davide-Ettori/ing-sw-2023-ettori-giammusso-faccincani-gumus/blob/54cfcebd3fc741955e5c213090cbb66ec0a11f60/deliveries/UML%20Diagrams/PNG/Sequence%20Diagram.drawio.png) that represent how the messages are exchanged between the Client and the Server